-This flood insurance information is provided as a courtesy to residents of Charlotte-Mecklenburg.
+The flood insurance information below is provided as a courtesy to residents of Charlotte-Mecklenburg.
 The best sources of information about any changes to flood insurance rates are:

 • your flood insurance agent

 • the National Flood Insurance Program (operated by FEMA)

 2014 Homeowner Flood Insurance Affordability Act summary (FEMA document)

 2014 law lowers the recent rate increases on some properties

 The legislation approved in 2014 repeals certain rate increases that went into effect after 2012 and provides refunds for those policy holders.
 Not everyone with a flood insurance policy will get a refund.

 - The 2014 legislation requires gradual rate increases to properties now receiving artificially low or subsidized rates.

 - Under the 2014 law, FEMA is required to increase premiums for most subsidized properties by no less than five percent annually and, in most cases, no more than 18 percent annually.
 The increases continue until the class premium reaches its full-risk rate.
 There are some exceptions, meaning some properties will see up to a 25 percent annual increase until they reach their full-risk rate.

 - To help offset the subsidized polices, the 2014 law includes a $25 surcharge on a flood insurance policy for a primary residence and a $250 surcharge for a policy for a business or second home.